 We then followed the river in the direction of the Cathedral of Our Lady.

+It’s a nice walk next to the river.
 The kids loved walking so close to the water, but I have to admit that I was not always at ease…

 Once the tallest building in the modern world, it’s also one of the most beautiful Gothic cathedrals of Europe.

 The Cathedral of Strasbourg is very special as it only has one tower.
-The good news is that you can climb the bell tower for the amazing views over the city and the area as far as the Vosges mountains and the Black Forest in Germany.
+The good news is that you can climb the bell tower for amazing views of the surroundings.
+Not only do you see the entire city from here, but also as far as the Vosges mountains and the Black Forest in Germany.

-Don’t forget to take a look inside the cathedral as well.
-The cathedral holds many treasures: 12-14th century stained glass windows, the St. Pancrace’s altar, the 17th-century tapestries, 15th-century mural paintings, the impressive pipe organ, and the famous astronomical clock.
+Strasbourg Cathedral holds many treasures: 12-14th-century stained glass windows, the St. Pancrace altar, 17th-century tapestries, 15th-century mural paintings, the impressive pipe organ, and the famous astronomical clock.

-The Astronomical clock of Strasbourg can be seen the whole day (inside the Cathedral, at the far right corner), but in order to see it in action at around 12.30PM you need to get a ticket (and arrive at least half an hour in advance).
+The Astronomical clock of Strasbourg can be seen the whole day (inside the Cathedral, at the far right corner), but in order to see it in action at around 12.30 PM you need to get a ticket (and arrive at least half an hour in advance).

 Strasbourg Cathedral Square

-The beautiful architecture of the Cathedral Square is worth noting too.
+The beautiful architecture of Cathedral Square is worth noting too.
 Don’t miss the Rohan Castle (Palais Rohan), Maison Kammerzell, and the view of the Cathedral from the Rue Merciere.

 I think that a boat tour would be fun for the kids and adults alike, and it’s a good way to see a lot without having to walk much.

-A great way to discover Strasbourg is to ‘get lost’ in the city centre and stroll the narrow picturesque streets of the old town.
+A great way to discover Strasbourg is to ‘get lost’ in the city center and stroll the narrow picturesque streets of the old town.
 We found some great street art this way!
-If you have an hour or two to spare visit the park (read further).
+If you have an hour or two to spare, you can also visit a nice park (read further).